 7) Gallarus Oratory

-Continuing around the top of the peninsula took us to this 1,300 year old, boat-shaped stone Christian Church.
-The oratory is unique in that it’s just about in perfect condition, aside from a slightly sagging roof.
-It’s more amazing when you consider that no mortar was used in its construction.
+Continuing around the top of the peninsula took us to this 1,300 year old, boat-shaped stone Christian church.
+The oratory is unique in that it’s in just about perfect condition, aside from a slightly sagging roof.
+It’s more amazing when you consider that no exterior mortar was used in its construction, though there is evidence that a thin layer was used on the interior walls.
 There is a large parking lot and a small gift shop where we paid our entrance fee of, you guessed it, €3.00 each.

 8) Kilmalkedar Church